+And we'll do as many exercises as I have time to do.

-And we'll do a million exercises.
-This material is tricky.
+This material is tricky!

 We'll follow the KR theory of reference-dependent utility with loss aversion.
 (Except it's really just the right way to do Prospect Theory.)